 Healing Trauma: Mind and Body

-Stacy Sims, founder of City Silence and the True Body Project, partners with MotherLOVE to offer workshops on mindfulness and movement to release trauma in the body and restore mental, emotional, and physical wellbeing.
-Stacy incorporates mindfulness, trauma therapy practices and new compelling research from neuroscience to empower bereaved mothers to release trauma, reduce stress and create more ease day-to-day.
+Stacy Sims, founder of City Silence and the True Body Project, partnered with MotherLOVE to lead a workshop on mindfulness and movement to release trauma in the body and restore mental, emotional, and physical wellbeing.
+Stacy incorporates mindfulness, trauma therapy practices and new compelling research from neuroscience to guide participants to release trauma,reduce stress and create more ease day-to-day.

 Positive Psychology and Signature Character Strengths